elucian/bee/draft/concurrent.md

 ## Bee concurrency

-Bee is designed for high performance computing.
+Bee is designed for high performance computing using multi-core processors.

 **features:**

-* parallel processes
+* Multi-tread
-* coroutines
+* Coroutines

-## Multi-thread
+## Multi-thread run

 One or more routines can be run in parallel using "begin" instead of "apply".